 The territory's economy was based on agriculture, and enslaved blacks worked on numerous cotton plantations and small farms.
-By 1840, almost half of Florida's population consisted of blacks, and most were slaves.
+By 1840, almost half of Florida's population consisted of blacks, and most were enslaved.
 Florida became the 27th state in 1845.

 What city in Florida is represented in this painting?
 Here's a clue: the log cabin was the first capitol.
-Go to www.christopherstill.com/mural_a_new_capital.htm to learn how Florida became a state.
+Go to christopherstill.com/fl-house-of-reps and click on this mural to be directed to a link with information on how Florida became a state.